Patient information

 • Undesirable impairment of muscle function

-• Focal facial paralysis
+• Local facial paralysis

 • Rarely: Shortness of breath, cardiac arrhythmias, seizures, allergic reactions.